 Shek O, which means the “rocky bay”, is a peninsula located on the south-east corner of Hong Kong island, and is home to two beautiful beaches on Hong Kong island – Shek O Beach, and Big Wave Bay.
 The rest of the peninsula, from the north, right down to the tip at Cape D’Aguilar, is covered by Shek O Country Park.

 I’ve often found that taking first timers to Hong Kong to Shek O, through the Dragon’s Back Hike gets the best response.
 The super easy hike which is situated within the Shek O Country Park offers visitors beautiful views of Shek O Beach, Big Wave Bay, and the Shek O Golf Course.
-Everyone gets wowed by the views from on top of the Dragon’s Back.
+Everyone just loves the views from on top of the Dragon’s Back.

 How To Get To Shek O Beach